AmpersandTarski/Ampersand/commands.md

           export as plain Ampersand script, for round-trip testing of the Ampersand compiler.
   * ***--pop-xlsx*** `population`
-          Generate an .xmlx file containing the populations of your script.
+          Generate an .xlsx file containing the populations of your script.
   * ***--proofs*** `proofs`
           generate derivations, for testing the generation of rules.
   * ***--uml*** `uml`